 Warehousing and order fulfillment are hot topics in the ecommerce industry.
 Customer experience is king and offering the best services possible is key to success with the ever increasing demand of consumers who are a whole new level of ‘picky’.
 Cloud technology is now starting to play a big role in warehouse operations, enabling retailers to integrate their warehouse seamlessly with their online shops, couriers and with other online information services.
 It's a good thing, here’s why.

 Shopping online for the consumer is very two sided.
 On the consumer facing side we benefit from incredible, integrated and easy-to-use ecommerce systems which guide us through the process of buying with lots of relevant information and little friction.
 It’s effortless.

 What happens next is a mystery to most consumers.
-The average warehousing and fulfillment services that despatch these orders use some form of technology, however they are very different from the technological sophistication of the average online sales process.
-On one hand you have a web of linked cloud services e.g. your Gmail, AdWords, Magento, eBay, PayPal etc. Which are all real-time; which are always available; which save information you can go back and read or edit; which share this information between themselves; and each of which do a very well defined task - and in turn do their task very well.
+The average warehousing and fulfillment services that dispatch these orders use some form of technology, however they are very different from the technological sophistication of the average online sales process.
+On one hand you have a web of linked cloud services e.g. your Gmail, AdWords, BigCommerce, eBay, PayPal etc, which are all real-time, always available, save information you can go back and read or edit, share this information between themselves, and each of which do a very well defined task - and in turn do their task very well.

 Warehouse Technology Now

 By contrast warehouses tend to use older technology systems that rely on complex and insecure local servers, EDI, manual file uploads and downloads.
 All of which cause bottlenecks and delays in the fulfillment process which ultimately impacts on the customer experience.
 Nobody wants a delay in dispatch, and a mistake such as sending the wrong products causes a huge amount of pain for consumers.
 Using cloud software (technology that runs over the internet) in the warehouse is a fundamentally different approach.